qtgye/ifind/front-end/README.md

 ## Local Setup
-1. Run `npm install`
+1. Run `npm install`.
+2. Copy and rename `.env.example` into `.env`.
-2. Run necessary scripts for development:
+3. Run necessary scripts for development:
    - `npm run start` to start the front-end site.
 This will automatically refresh on file changes.
    - `npm run test` to start the test watcher.
 This will automatically run tests on changed files.
    - `npm run storybook` to start the Storybook.
 This contains the styleguide and component libraries.